 Darning refers to replacing the fibers of the fabric with new thread, after they are lost due to a tear, burn or when simply worn out.

 If done perfectly it can be done so inconspicuously that you will think there has never been a hole or tear ever there.
 This type of fine invisible darning is a lost art that needs many hours of practice to perfect.
 But I am never one to back away from a challenge.
 Here is what I learned.

-For the darning to look anything close to this perfect the first rule is – the thread used for darning should be of the exact same colour and exact same weight as the fabric of the clothing – be it done by hand or by sewing machine.
+For the darning to look anything close to this perfect the first rule is – the thread used for darning should be of the exact same color and exact same weight as the fabric of the clothing – be it done by hand or by sewing machine.

 And you need to put on your reading glasses.
 Careful work, with a mind that stays in focus helps.
 Practice on a waste cloth before trying on real clothes.

 Careful hand-sewing is the best way to do darning stitches.
 Use the thinnest hand-sewing needle for darning – only then it will be a perfect job.